 Visa Claims Resolution (VCR) is a chargeback management system that Visa rolled out in 2018.
 It’s designed to streamline Visa’s chargeback process.

-VCR may result in some new fees if you incur a chargeback.
-In late 2018 or early 2019, you may have seen a notice on your processing statement about upcoming VCR charges.
+The system has some pros and cons, and VCR may result in some new fees if you incur a chargeback.
+Back in late 2018 or early 2019, you may have seen a notice on your processing statement about upcoming VCR charges.

 For example, some businesses saw this explanation: